ansible/ansible/README.md

 Inventory file
 ==============

 To use ansible you must have a list of hosts somewhere.
-The default inventory file (override with -H) is /etc/ansible/hosts and is a list of all hostnames to manage with ansible, one per line.
+The default inventory host list (override with -l) is /etc/ansible/hosts and is a list of all hostnames to manage with ansible, one per line.
 These can be hostnames or IPs.

 Example: